Louponius/Assemblei/README.md

-# Assembly But Worse
+# Assemblei

- Asemmbly but worse is a programming language made by oklomsy.
+You thought Assembly was bad? wait until you see Assemblei.

- Read the wiki article for more info (LINK COMING SOON.)
+Read the wiki article: [here](https://esolangs.org/w/index.php?title=Assemblei)

+Made by oklomsy